-If you are using a third party antivirus software, you’ll be able to use its virus and threat protection options here.
+If you are using a third-party antivirus software, you’ll be able to use its virus and threat protection options here.

-The Scan history area lets you:
+The Threat history area lets you:

 - Scan for potentially harmful threats on your device.